mparno/fenics-web/source/demos/pde/biharmonic/cpp/documentation.rst

     DirichletBoundary boundary;
     DirichletBC bc(V, u0, boundary);

+Using the function space ``V``, the bilinear and linear forms are created, and function are attached:

 .. code-block:: c++

     // Define forms and attach functions
     Biharmonic::BilinearForm a(V, V);
     Biharmonic::LinearForm L(V);
     a.h = h; a.alpha = alpha; L.f = f;

+A ``VariationalProblem`` is created from the forms and the Dirichet boundary condition, a finite element function ``u`` is created and the problem is solved:

 .. code-block:: c++